aeonSolutions/AeonLabs-InnoTech-Intelligent-Weight-Scale/README.md

 # AeonLabs InnoTech Intelligent Weight Scale
-This is a PCB made for a direct replacement of the one that is installed on all InnoTech Weight Scales.
-Features a color LCD and you can connect to your home automation wihout the need of third party cloud storage.
-This way your health data never leaves your home.
+This is a PCB is being designed for a direct replacement of the one that is installed on all InnoTech Weight Scales.
+Features a color LCD and you can connect to your home automation wihout the need of third party cloud storage.  **This way your health data never leaves your home***.

 A breif view of the original specifications: